Oracle Backend for Microservices and AI

 9. Initial Replicas (Default: 1)

-10. Inform the database name for Liquibase: username for Liquibase.
+10. Inform the database name for Liquibase: (Default: ``) username for Liquibase.

-This command removes the application and all the services included.
-At the end of process, you see one of two messages: “Delete successful” or “Delete application failed!”.
-Refresh the tree at applications level to show the current application list.
-The termination of Pods and applications isn’t a synchronous operation.
+This command removes the namespace and all the workloads included.
+At the end of process, you see one of two messages: “Delete successful” or “Delete namespace failed!”.
+Refresh the tree at namespaces level to show the current namespace list.
+The termination of workload and namespace isn’t a synchronous operation.
 You may have to refresh more than one time for a clean view.

 With a right click on a single service you will have the following commands: